-Printed marketing tools include ,
+l.
+Printed marketing tools include · , and

-· , and

 2. Digital marketing tools include

-, and the agency's

-3. Other kinds of marketing tools in clude ,
+3. Other kinds of marketing tools inc

-and

 spots,

-shows.

 An agency can use metrics to create the goals that will lead to a marketing plan.
 True False 2.
 An agency can use metrics to evaluate the effectiveness of its marketing plan.
 True False 3.
 The most desirable frequency for collecting metrics is daily.
 False True Directions: Order the sequence of metrics an agency should collect to evaluate the success of its marketing plan from 1 to 4. the number of appointments resulting in sales the number of calls that result in appointments the number of closes per month the number of appointments each week Directions: Explain why an agency must constantly use metrics to monitor the success of its marketing plan.
 Directions: Write two words that summarize the importance or value of client retention.